voxcape/nestjs-notifications/README.md

 | Database   | _none provided_               | `DATABASE_ADAPTER`      | Supply your own persistence adapter                 |
 | Broadcast  | `RedisBroadcastAdapter`       | `BROADCAST_ADAPTER`     | Publish real-time payloads to Redis channels        |

 Queueing uses `RedisQueueAdapter` by default and can be replaced via the `QUEUE_ADAPTER` token.
-Provide a `MAIL_RENDERER` to transform `MailMessage` objects before delivery (e.g., MJML or templating).

 Custom channels can be registered by passing the class or provider definition through `NotificationModule.forRoot({ channels: [WebhookChannel] })`.
 The array is merged with the built-in channels and injected via `NOTIFICATION_CHANNELS`.